aleph2c/learning_xslt_with_python/README.md

 get to your snippet files from your XSLT file.
 Use this, or an analogous feature in your development environment, to constantly jump back and forth between your XSLT and your custom snippet work.

+XSLT is an XML, so it is necessarily verbose.
+This is the cost of having a data language that can run against itself.
+But, if you have your development environment augmented with your snippets, and you are actively working on the program to write your program, you will be able to swiftly type-in and debug the hundreds of XSLT programs you will encounter in your training.
+This will keep your mind actively engaged while dealing with the new syntax, as you work through the manuals.

 If I were to re-start my training, I would begin with Michiel van Otegem's teach yourself XSLT in 21 days.
 It is very well written.
 Pay special attention to